UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

     </div>
 ```

-This corresponds to to the following JSON-LD, in the [DataCrate context].
-The
+This corresponds to to the following *DataCrate-framed JSON-LD*.
+The [DataCrate
-context MUST be included as below (ordering is not meaningful) and MAY contain
+JSON-LD Context] MUST be included inline as below (ordering is not meaningful)
-additional items.
+and MAY contain additional items.

 From now on the @context will be omitted from examples.